WSDOT fired Donna Tegnell and many more over vaccines in 2021 – Their lawsuit is still alive as Appeals Court ponders its fate

 While the lawsuit seeks damages, she said for her it’s about much more than money.

 “This is on principle.
 I want to do all I can to be sure this cannot happen to my kids or grandkids.”
 She said she is fighting to ensure force will never be used this way again by the government.
-She said Boeing and the U.S. Post Office found ways to accommodate vaccine objections on religious and body autonomy issues, and Washington State government could have, too.
+She said Boeing and the U.S. Post Office found ways to accommodate vaccine objections on religious and body autonomy grounds, and Washington State government could have, too.

-She stressed that there was a vaccine she was willing to take, but it was not yet available yet.
+She stressed that there was a vaccine that she was willing to take, but it was not available yet.
 It was still under development.
 In 2022, she took the Novavax vaccine.
 She has the vaccine card to prove it.

 She became emotional when she disclosed what was her tipping point in deciding to refuse the vaccines that were available to her at the time.
 Her husband Jon Tegnell, a retired WSF Captain, was well into a long decline with both Parkinson’s and Muscular Dystrophy.
 Both were fearful that Donna could experience serious side effects from the available vaccines.
 She said, “Jon didn’t want me to take the shot.
 He said, ‘If there are complications, who will take care of me?'”
 Jon Tegnell died on June 24 of this year.